xopto/pyxopto/docs/source/mcml/source.rst

 Isotropic point
 ---------------

-This source can be placed inside and abov the sample.
+This source can be placed inside and above the sample.
 The following example shows how to create an isotropic point source 5 |nbsp| mm bellow the top surface of the sample: